 Put very simply, Pinterest is a website where you can showcase things you like.
 Perhaps you collect recipes, teapots or social media t-shirts.
-When you’re browsing your favorite online shops, blogs or websites and you see something that you like, you can now “pin” it and share that awesome item or idea with your Pinterest following.
+When you’re browsing your favourite online shops, blogs or websites and you see something that you like, you can now “pin” it and share that awesome item or idea with your Pinterest following.
 Yes, it is another place we have to build a following.
 Think of it as a public bulletin board that you get to design.

 How can pinning be used for business?

 It’s a little harder for a service business like Twirp Communications.
 I don’t have a product that I can take a picture of and pin.
 How about a photographer or an artist?
 You now have a great new way to share your latest works with the world.
 Pinning your own photos may seem a little weird at first, but why SHOULDN’T you pin your stuff?
 If you don’t like it, nobody else will either, as the saying goes.

 Perhaps you sell knitted hats for kids?
 Or hand made earrings?
 Those types of businesses are easy, right?
 What if you are in the business of real estate?
 Why not pin that dream mansion you’re trying to sell?
 You can create a board dedicated to the house and show off every inch in all its glory.
 Pinners love fabulous design and decor ideas, and if you build up a local following, this COULD lead to a sale.

 If you’re a graphic designer you could pin great samples of design, by you or someone else, to showcase your style.
 Anyone with any type of portfolio should be pinning their portfolio (mine is coming!).
 Can you pin your logo?
 While you can certainly use Pinterest to showcase your talent and/or portfolio, it’s also an amazing venue for sharing just who you are as a person–and we all know that’s what social media is all about.

 Need some inspiration?